Information for parents/carers following Meningitis outbreak in Kent - all EKC Group sites remain OPEN as normal

 The initiative, introduced by the Principal of EKC Folkestone College, part of East Kent Colleges Group (EKC Group), aims to strengthen collaboration with local employers and ensure the curriculum reflects real workforce needs.

-The sessions were developed following a well-received employer engagement event earlier this year, which was commended by MP Tony Vaughan.
+The Employer Advisory Boards were developed following a successful employer engagement event, which was commended by MP Tony Vaughn

 Building on that momentum, Clare Brown, Principal of EKC Folkestone College, established the panel discussions to give employers a direct voice in shaping future skills provision.